cmolina12/flowplan-backend/README.md

 ./mvnw spring-boot:run
 ```

-The application starts `FlowplanBackendApplication` which excludes automatic database configuration and simply launches the REST endpoints.
+The application starts `SenehorarioBackendApplication` which excludes automatic database configuration and simply launches the REST endpoints.

 ## License